1961-1977 Early years

 Having rushed the last album, a slower approach taken to songwriting and new material.
 Solo and duo gigs in Brighton and Hove.
 Gradual development of online presence, YouTube channel and digital distribution.
 Online album released November 2015.

 Full band Brighton gig, early 2016.
 Solo performance at Sir Harry Kroto tribute.
 Extensive solo and band recording sessions.
 'Whose Dream Are You Living?' album released as a CD, partly re-mixed and with extra tracks, May 2017.
+Interview feature in Prog magazine.
 Video releases of 'And Set Your Spirit Free' and 'Grass Is Greener'.
 Green Party benefit band gig.

 Burnessence first gig, Chesham 1983